 What Are Good Goals for Weight Loss?

 I recently Googled, what are good goals for weight loss?
-The first thing that came up was that stupid, 1 to 2 pounds a week.
+The first thing that came up was the outdated recommendation of 1 to 2 pounds a week.

 Here are my favorite goals to focus on instead of the number on the scale.